d3i-infra/lifelines-pilot/README.md

   </a>
 </p>

+# Port: lifelines pilot

+This project contains the code for a data donation task in Next.
+This code will be used in the lifelines pilot done by the Radboud Universiteit Nijmegen.
+This code will contain processing scripts for facebook data download packages.

 # Port: A frontend for data donation

 Port is a research tool that enables individuals to donate their digital trace data for academic research in a secure, transparent, and privacy-preserving way.